Myna Has Gone

 Myna has gone (in Spanish Myna se va) is a Spanish film directed by Sonia Escolano and Sadrac González.
 It is a naturalistic, independent film and is played by unknown actors.

 With a budget of only $4,500, the film won awards at several international film festivals including the Austin Film Festival, one of the top 10 U.S. film festivals.

-Curiously, the film features a sequence shot of 33 minutes, the longest in the history of Spanish cinema.
+The film includes a sequence shot of 33 minutes, the longest in the history of Spanish cinema.
 According to the directors, the actors needed psychological help during the filming because of the difficulty of the scenes.
 María del Barrio is the nineteen-year-old actress chosen to play the role of Myna, whose performance has been praised and won awards from several international film festivals including the Austin Film Festival and the Naperville Independent Film Festival.